New Graduate Student Enrollment

 Orientation

-Architecture's graduate orientation is scheduled to begin August 26, 2024.
+Architecture's mandatory, on-campus graduate orientation is scheduled to begin Monday, August 31, 2026, by 9am.
+Please plan your travel and accommodations accordingly.
 It is important that you join us on campus for the entire week, which will introduce you to your program, Architecture, and MIT.
-Orientation events are organized by the Department of Architecture, the Office of Graduate Education (OGE) – 2024 Orientation timeline, and MIT's Graduate Student Council (GSC).
+Orientation events are organized by the Department of Architecture, the Office of Graduate Education (OGE) and MIT's Graduate Student Council (GSC).

 We also highly recommend you review this training guide on recycling practices at MIT before you arrive on campus.
 It's quick!
 Only takes about 10–15 minutes: Atlas Training: Responsible Waste Disposal Practices